-If the Confirm (Screen type specific action: Execute 2nd stage button is clicked on and execution of the action is started.
+If the Confirm (Screen type specific action: Execute 2nd stage) clicked and execution of the action is started.
 If there is a signing configured with this button, execution is started after successful signing.

-- there is a valid Select, - no interlocking condition active,
+- there is a valid Select , - no interlocking condition active,